 Data Pivot feature of LTPP InfoPave provides the dynamic view of LTPP sections displayed as square blocks that are pivoted based on selection (7 currently available) criteria.
 For example, selecting the climatic region criteria will show the count of sections within each LTPP climatic region.
 You can also use the filters on the left hand side in order to further narrow down your search.
 Each square block in the Pivot view represents an LTPP section and by clicking on a square block, you will be able to see the value of each parameter, locate the section on the map, and access the Section Timeline, and the Section Summary Report.

-The LTPP program has different levels of data quality (from A through E, where level E data is the highest quality that has passed all the checks).
-LTPP InfoPave provides access to the same database the LTPP program releases through its Standard Data Release (SDR) which includes data at various levels (A through E).
-The level of data quality is indicated by the field “Record Status”.
-The graphics and information displayed on the screens are based on this data.
+The LTPP program has different levels of data quality checks (from A through E, where level E data is the most complex of the checks).
+LTPP InfoPave provides access to all data at various levels (A through E).
+The highest level of data quality check passed is indicated by the field “Record Status”.

 Once the data is selected and added to data bucket for download using the data selection and download feature, the ‘Data Bucket’ screen provides options such as “Submit Data for Extraction”, “Save”, “Clear”, and “Continue to Data Selection”.
 Selecting the “Save” option will save the data bucket for extraction later.
 You can access the saved data buckets (“My Data Buckets”) and downloaded data extractions (“My Data Extractions”) under “My LTPP”.
 Once you download a data bucket, it will be transferred to the “My Data Extractions” section.
 My Data Extractions shows the status of each extraction (In Progress or Completed).
 The completed data extractions can be re-downloaded for up to 7 days.
 The time to complete the data extraction depends on the data size selected for download and the order in the queue while submitting.
 You will receive an email notifying the completion of data extraction.